alexanderGugel/ied/spec/STORE.md

 ### Dedicated store

 A dedicated store should be at `node_modules/.store`.

-> Can we add the reasoning behind this?
-Unclear to me -Will
+The reason why it doesn't need a subfolder for different versions is because one node_modules can use only one store (see [the storePath field of .modules.yaml](#storePath)).

 ## Store directory structure